Wu Cheng-wen (engineer)

 Wu Cheng-wen (吳誠文; born September 18, 1958) is a Taiwanese electrical engineer, computer scientist, and academic who has served as the minister of the National Science and Technology Council since 20 May 2024.

 Early life and education

-Wu was born in 1958 in Tainan.
+Wu was born on September 18, 1958, in Tainan.
 He was an outfielder and pitcher for the Tainan Giants, representing Taiwan in the 1971 Little League World Series.

-After graduating from National Tainan First Senior High School, he attended National Taiwan University (NTU) and graduated with his Bachelor of Science (B.S.) in electrical engineering in 1981.
-He then completed graduate studies in the United States at the University of California, Santa Barbara, where he earned his Master of Science (M.S.) and his Ph.D. in electrical engineering and computer engineering in 1985 and 1987, respectively.
-His doctoral dissertation, "Computer-aided design of high-throughput digital filters and testing of iterative logic arrays," was supervised by computer science professor Peter Capello.
+He graduated from National Tainan First Senior High School.

+After high school, Wu attended National Taiwan University (NTU) and graduated with his Bachelor of Science (B.S.) in electrical engineering in 1981.
+From 1981 to 1983, he served in the Republic of China Navy as an ensign stationed on Zuoying District.
+He was then a system programmer at the Ministry of Environment from 1983 to 1984.

+Wu completed graduate studies in the U.S. at the University of California, Santa Barbara, where he earned his Master of Science (M.S.) and his Ph.D. in electrical engineering and computer engineering in 1985 and 1987, respectively.
+His doctoral dissertation was titled, "Computer-aided design of high-throughput digital filters and testing of iterative logic arrays".